 Detoxification

 It should be noted that detox can be a dangerous and potentially life-threatening process that can produce harmful side effects and complications such as epileptic seizures, convulsions, cardiac arrhythmia, and more.
 It can even lead to death if proper precautions are not taken.
-Luckily, going through medically assisted detox in an inpatient or residential setting can help monitor for possible signs of danger.
+Luckily, undergoing medically assisted detox in an inpatient or residential setting can help monitor for possible signs of danger.

 The length of detox will depend on each patient’s specific situation but generally lasts between the first 4 to 7 days of treatment.